The-Virtual-Desktop-Team/Virtual-Desktop-Optimization-Tool/README.md

  1. LGPO.EXE (available at <https://www.microsoft.com/en-us/download/details.aspx?id=55319>) stored in the 'LGPO' folder.
  **[NOTE]** We may move away from the using LGPO.exe to apply policy settings at some point.
 The preferred methods to apply policy settings are:

-    1. Use a domain-based Group Policy Object (GPO)
+    1. Use a domain-based Group Policy Object (GPO).

- 1. Previously saved local group policy settings, available on the GitHub site where this script is located
+ 1. Previously saved local group policy settings, available on the GitHub site where this script is located.
- 1. The PowerShell script file 'Windows_VDOT.ps1'
+ 1. The PowerShell script file 'Windows_VDOT.ps1'.
  1. All VDOT files and folders.

 **NOTE:** This script should take just a few minutes to complete.
 The total runtime will be presented at the end, in the status output messages.